anacarmi/Python/Personal Projects/AirbnbCase/Results.md

 ### Final Comments

-Because of the Airbnb's exponential growth, there is a lot of opportunity for hosts -to obtain profits- and clients -to have the Aribnb experience-.
+Because of the _Airbnb's exponential growth_, there is a lot of opportunity for hosts -to obtain profits- and clients -to have the Aribnb experience-.

-From the consumer point of view, it would be better to look for Airbnbs in Brooklyn because of the low price and the variety of rooms available.
+From **the customer's point of view**, it would be better to look for Airbnbs in Brooklyn because of the _low price_ and the _variety_ of rooms available.
 Since every year there is more and more properties in the market, it would be easier to find one with the client requierements.

-On the other hand, for possible hosts would be better to stablish a location in Manhattan, since there is a high revenue and possible profit, compared to the others cities.
+On the other hand, for **possible hosts** would be better to stablish a location in Manhattan, since there is a _high revenue_ and possible profit, compared to the others cities.